Copyright for research

 How much is 'fair'?

 The Copyright Act states that students are permitted to copy a reasonable portion of a literary, dramatic or musical work in both print and electronic form for the purpose of research or study.
-Reasonable portion is defined to be 10% of the number of pages or one chapter if the work divided into chapters.
+Reasonable portion is defined to be 10% of the number of pages or one chapter if the work is divided into chapters.

 - Any work can be copied under fair dealing for criticism or review, parody or satire or reporting of the news.

-As a general rule, students should only copy what is necessary for the fair dealing purpose to ensure that their use is 'fair'.
+As a general rule, students and researchers should only copy what is necessary for the fair dealing purpose to ensure that their use is 'fair'.
 In most cases, this will only be an extract of the work and not the whole work.
 For example, in preparing an essay, a student is likely to copy several pages from a book or an article from a journal.
 This is permitted provided the extracts copied are necessary for the student's research or study.
 Further, if the student is making a parody of a song or film, it is unlikely that the student will need to copy the whole work for the fair dealing purpose.
 In such a case, copying an extract of the song or film as necessary will be 'fair'.

 - Use extracts and not whole works.
 In rare cases, a whole work can be copied provided it is necessary for the fair dealing purpose.